ABI198/TelephoneBookAppAdoNet/README.md

-# TelephoneBook Application (Database)
+# TelephoneBook Application (With Database Connection)
-In this project, a desktop application was developed using N-Tier Architecture. <br />
+In this project, a desktop application was developed using N-Tier Architecture and Result Pattern.  <br />
 <br />
 <b>Technologies Used</b>
  * C#